decke/smtprelay/README.md

 * Checks for sender, receiver, client IP
 * Authentication support with file (LOGIN, PLAIN)
 * Enforce encryption for authentication
-* Forwards all mail to a smarthost (GMail, MailGun or any other SMTP server)
+* Forwards all mail to a smarthost (any SMTP server)
 * Small codebase
 * IPv6 support